web-platform-tests/rfcs/rfcs/remove_bsf.md

-# RFC : Remove browser specific failures from wpt.fyi
+# RFC 122: Remove browser specific failures from wpt.fyi

 ## Summary

-wpt.fyi currently shows a chart of "browser specific failures"; a score of tests that are failing only in a single browser.
+[wpt.fyi](https://wpt.fyi) currently shows a chart of "browser specific failures"; a score of tests that are failing only in a single browser.
 This RFC proposes entirely removing that graph from wpt.fyi.

 ## Details